Wheat (Gothumai) Pongal:

 Good for bones (high iron and protein content)

-Reduces constipation and gas trouble because of high fiber content
+Reduces constipation and gas trouble because of the high fiber content

 Helps in reducing obesity (fatness)